 The Fed is set to hike rates again.
 Here's what it means for your money.

-The Federal Reserve on Wednesday will once again turn to its most powerful tool in trying to tame the hottest inflation in four decades: Raising interest rates.
+The Federal Reserve on Wednesday is expected to again wield its most powerful weapon in trying to tame the hottest inflation in four decades: raising interest rates.

-The central bank is expected to boost rates by another 0.75%, which would mark its third consecutive increase of that size and its fifth rate hike overall this year.
-But with inflation remaining stubbornly high, some economists say the Fed could take an even more drastic step by hiking rates a full percentage point.
+Forecasters predict the central bank will boost the federal funds rate by another 0.75%, which would mark its third consecutive increase of that size and its fifth rate hike overall this year.
+With inflation remaining stubbornly high, some economists say the Fed could take an even more drastic step by hiking rates a full percentage point.

-Whatever happens, there's one certainty: It's about to become even more expensive for consumers and businesses to borrow money.
+Whatever happens, one thing seems clear: It's about to become even more expensive for consumers and businesses to borrow money.
 Already, Americans are paying a lot more than they were a year earlier for everything from home loans to credit cards due to rate hikes.
-Another big rate hike will put consumers in a tight spot, given that inflation remains high and borrowing costs are about to get even more expensive.

 "The Fed has been delivering a 'tough love' message that interest rates will be higher, and for longer, than expected," Bankrate chief financial analyst Greg McBride said in an email ahead of the announcement.
 "Rates are rising at a pace not seen in decades and to levels not seen in years."